ampproject/amphtml/extensions/amp-form/amp-form.md

 To learn about redirecting the user after successfully submitting the form, see the [Redirecting after a submission](#redirecting-after-a-submission) section below.

+##### enctype (optional)

+The enctype attribute specifies how form-data should be encoded before sending it to the server via the `method=POST` submission.
+The default encoding is set to `multipart/form-data`.
+This and `application/x-www-form-urlencoded` encoding types are currently supported.

+Summary of enctype values:

+- `application/x-www-form-urlencoded` - Sets the encoding type to `application/x-www-form-urlencoded`.
+- `multipart/form-data` - Sets the encoding type to `multipart/form-data`.
+- `any value` or unspecified - Setting the `enctype` attribute to a value not specified above or not setting the attribute at all will result in the default encoding type of `multipart/form-data`.

 ##### data-initialize-from-url (optional)

 Initializes form fields from the window URL's search string, where the query parameter name matches the field's name.
 When this attribute is present, `<input>`, `<select>`, and `<textarea>` fields can optionally be initialized.